Optimizing for grades kills passion

 Photo by Thao Le Hoang on Unsplash

-I peed my pants on my first day of kindergarten because I didn’t know enough English to excuse myself to the restroom.
+I peed my pants on my first day of kindergarten because I didn’t know enough English to excuse myself to the bathroom.

 A couple of months before that, I couldn’t even draw a straight line.
 I had just immigrated to the states from a tiny, Indian village.

 My dad was the first person in our family (a long history of farmers) to make it out of Gujarat, let alone India.
 He worked double shifts at Dunkin Donuts while attending community college night classes to become a mechanical engineer.

 He made it.
 That taught me the importance of education.
 My parents had dreams of me becoming the first doctor in our entire family.